tox-dev/tox/HOWTORELEASE.rst

 * tox has no long lived branches.

 * Pull requests get integrated into master by members of the project when they feel confident that this could be part of the next release.
-Small fix ups might be done right after merge instead of disscussing back and forth to get minor problems fixed. to keep the workflow simple.
+Small fix ups might be done right after merge instead of disscussing back and forth to get minor problems fixed, to keep the workflow simple.

 **Normal releases**: done from master when enough changes have accumaluted (whatever that means at any given point in time).